Hassan Tehrani Moghaddam: Death

 After the explosion, initial reports indicated that it had happened at a CNG station, but this was later denied.
 Iranian officials said that the blast at the missile base was an accident, and ruled out any sabotage organized by the United States and its regional allies.
-The Army of the Guardians of the Islamic Revolution said that the explosion "had taken place in an missile arms depot when munitions were being moved".
-On the Iranian parliament's website, icana.ir, Parviz Soroori, an Iranian MP, was quoted as saying, "No sabotage was involved in this incident.
+The Army of the Guardians of the Islamic Revolution stated that the explosion "had taken place in an missile arms depot when munitions were being moved".
+On the Iranian parliament's news website, icana.ir, Parviz Soroori, an Iranian MP, was quoted as saying, "No sabotage was involved in this incident.
 It has nothing to do with politics".
 However, Time magazine reported claims from a "western intelligence source" that Israeli intelligence agency Mossad had orchestrated the explosion; other reports, which were also attributed to intelligence services in the West, likewise mentioned the involvement of Israel's intelligence services.
 An "official with close links to the Iranian Government" spoke to The Guardian anonymously and claimed that the blast was "part of the covert war against Iran, led by Israel".

+Legacy

+The book "The Front Line" provides a documentary-style narration of two years in the life of Hassan Tehrani Moghadam, detailing the formation of the Iranian missile unit and the challenges faced during that period.
+Written by Faezeh Ghaffar Haddadi, this book has been reprinted sixteen times.